The more I thought about what photographs are, the more complex and suggestive they became

 Photography can transport us beyond borders; the ocean floor, and the topography of Mars, confirm the existence of black holes.
 It makes us explorers and motivates us to discover the exotic places we want to go to.
 The image of a poster can decide the movie that we are going to see at the cinema.
 The image of a street can lead us to it or even where we can see lavender fields.

 Photography changes what we remember .

 Memory is mutable and slippery.
-Today that we document almost everything that happens to us, paradoxically we are also creating our forgetfulness.
+Today as we document almost everything that happens to us, paradoxically, we are also creating our forgetfulness.
 We continually reinterpret images, they become talismans for memory, but they also create and interfere with individual and cultural transformation.

 Project “Me acuerdo.”
 Juan Santos

 Photography changes everything.